MMRos/MMRos/README.md

 **Short-mid term:** Right now I'm looking for challenges that help me gather experience.
 **Long term:** I'd like to get a better grasp on machinelearning and AI developement.

+### Relevant Project
+I have already worked a bit on <a href="https://github.com/MMRos/ChatGPT_Python">ChatGPT</a> integration and usage through an API Key.
+This one requires a bit of a setup explainned on the ReadMe.

 ### ⚙️ &nbsp;GitHub Analytics

 <p align="center">